Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Hawthorne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction cost value for new dwellings is $1,505,000, indicating a focus on the premium segment.
-In FY26, $813,000 in commercial approvals have been registered, reflecting Hawthorne's residential nature.
-Compared to Greater Brisbane, Hawthorne has about 66% of the building activity per person and ranks in the 33rd percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-New development consists of 67.0% detached houses and 33.0% townhouses or apartments, with a growing mix providing options across different price points.
+Commercial approvals in FY26 reached $813,000, highlighting the area's residential nature.
+Compared to Greater Brisbane, Hawthorne records around 66% of building activity per person and ranks at the 33rd percentile nationally, suggesting constrained buyer choice and interest in existing properties.
+New development consists of 67.0% detached houses and 33.0% townhouses or apartments, offering options across different price points.
+With approximately 499 people per dwelling approval, Hawthorne shows a developed market.

 Frequently Asked Questions - Development